jlwebuser/imageutil/README.md

         python mirrorxyz.py data/myfiles z

-If the associated rectangle markup files are found it will read, and flip the coordinations of the rectangle matching the mirrored jpg file will have the same string added to the basename of the newly created txt file
+If the associated rectangle lable markup file is found it will read, and flip the coordinations of the rectangle matching the mirrored jpg file will have the same string added to the basename of the newly created txt file.
+For example:

     test.jpg --> test-xX.jpg
     test.txt --> test-xX.jpg

     test2.jpg --> test2-yY.jpg
     test2.txt --> test2-yY.txt

     test3.jpg --> test3-zZ.jpg
     test3.txt --> test3-zZ.txt
 </blockquote>
 Notes
    tested on python3 on Windows 10